Chroma Keying: Live Streaming with Green Screens

 If you’re a marketer, you can use green screens to leverage customized backgrounds for advertising purposes.
 For instance, if you’re live streaming to showcase your products, you can use your background as an additional component of your streaming-marketing strategy to display product images, product features, and functionalities, calls to action, and a lot more.

-With green screens, you have the margin to shoot independent of your studio location.
+With green screens, you have the margin to shoot independently of your studio location.
 All you need to do is set up a green screen and add your desired visuals independently later.

-- A green screen works best with modern webcams.
-Although a basic level webcam will suffice, the majority of the streamers prefer using higher-end webcams for next-level impressions.
+🟢 A green screen works best with modern webcams.
+Although a basic-level webcam will suffice, most streamers prefer using higher-end webcams for next-level impressions.

 Despite the overwhelming benefits chroma keying has to offer, green doesn’t come without faults.
 The biggest concern here remains that the color green bleeds over onto subjects, resulting in too overdoing chroma keying.
 You can simply fix this by using good lighting and avoiding any other green objects in the background or at the front of the screen.

 Nevertheless, chroma-keying is a popular technique for adding innovation and variety to your live streams.
 And the best part is, it is pretty cost-effective and easy to set up.
 All you need is a green screen, preferably a portable green screen, and you’re good to go.
 Use OneStream Live to multistream your chroma-keyed streams to more than 40 social media and the web, and reach out to your audiences in every corner of the globe.

 OneStream Live is a cloud-based solution to live stream across 40+ Social Media Platforms and the web simultaneously.
 For queries and feedback, Live Chat with our team or write to us at [email protected].
 You’re also welcome to Write for Us!